kimutaiRop/statis/README.md

 ## need ready setup?

-visit the web https://statis.herokuapp.com/  to access the interface
+visit the web https://statis.herokuapp.com/  to access the interface and select https://statis.herokuapp.com/simplex **lienar programming**

 ## help add new features and programs as contributer